italoadler/bitbooks/coding_trig/book/src/chapter_06.md

 ![Angle between two points](images/figure_6-9.png) *Figure 6-9.
 Angle between two points.*

 We have points A and B. If we subtract point A's x position from point B's x position, and the same on the y-axis, we can create a right triangle.
 This is very much the same thing we did in chapter 3 when we wanted to get the distance between two points.
 But this time, instead of using the Pythagorean theorem, we can pass the ratio of these two sides to the `Math.atan` function.
-This will give us the angle, in radians, of the angle at point A.
+This will give us the angle at point A, in radians.